Spotify vs Apple Music vs Tidal vs the rest: Which music streaming service deserves your cash?

 Apple Music: Unlimited mobile downloads

-Spotify: Unlimited mobile downloads, desktop playlist downloads
+Spotify: 3333 mobile downloads per device, three devices, desktop playlist downloads

 Google Play Music All Access: Unlimited mobile downloads